-Marianne recently had a near-death experience after falling into the canal and suffered severe injuries as a result.
-For Drowning Prevention Week, she is sharing her story as a reminder to all to remain vigilant on the water, no matter how experienced.
+Marianne recently had a near-death experience after falling into the canal and suffered severe injuries.
+For Drowning Prevention Week, she shares her story to remind all to remain vigilant on the water.

 Trigger warning: this article contains information about falling into water that some readers may find distressing.